 Walking: My Non-Negotiable

-My daily walks are a “non-negotiable” in my daily life.
-What is a non-negotiable?
-It’s something that I must do, I build it in, and I don’t allow my inner dialogue to talk myself out of it.
+A non-negotiable is something that I must do, I build it in, and I don’t allow my inner dialogue to talk myself out of it.

 This wasn’t always the case though…